m-nez/ReverseCardSearch/README.md

 e.g.
 ./gen_dataset.sh ~/Pictures/MyCards ~/ReverseCardSearch/avg_col_4 2

-2 means that you generate a database with average color per quadrant as values.
+2 means that a database with average colors per quadrant as values is generated.

 Use find_img.sh to find the image and display it
 e.g.